- knew the cat was dangerous or aggressive, and

 California’s “strict liability” law makes pet owners responsible for unprovoked injuries caused by an animal with dangerous propensities.
 It does not matter how carefully the owner guards or restrains the animal.4

-So once a cat’s owner knows – or should have known — that a cat is dangerous, the owner has an absolute “duty of care” in California to prevent it from harming others.
+So once a cat’s owner knows – or should have known — that a cat is dangerous, the owner has an absolute “duty of care” in California to prevent it from harming you.

-- A letter or email the plaintiff wrote to the cat’s owner about a previous attack; or
+- A letter or email you wrote to the cat’s owner about a previous attack; or

 - Testimony of neighbors.

-The owner may also be liable under California’s “negligence per se” law if he or she violated one or more local animal control regulations.
+The owner may also be liable under California’s “negligence per se” law if they violated one or more local animal control regulations.

 However, under California’s “negligence per se” law, a defendant is presumed to be negligent if: